wadetb/shellspace/Docs/VR.md

 So, user presses back button and OvrApp broadcasts a "menu open" message.
 The menu data structure is initially cleared.

-The menu sends the shell a "menu open" message.
-This causes the shell to stop interpreting gaze data.
+The menu sends the shell a "shell menu opened" message.
+This causes the shell to stop interpreting gaze data until it receives a "shell menu closed" message.

-The shell looks at the active cell and somebody generates some JSON data.
+The shell checks the active cell.

 If there is no cell, the shell puts nothing in the menu.
-(Eventually there might be global settings like background color that only come up when there is no active cell)
+(Eventually there might be global settings like background color that only come up when there is no active cell, that would be up to the shell.)

-If it's an empty cell, there is a "launch" menu and a "divide" menu (to make a grid).
+If it's an empty cell, the shell sends a "launch" menu and a "divide" menu (to make a grid).

 If it's a widget, the "menu" message just gets forwarded to the widget, possibly with some initial data to merge in.

-Ultimately someone (either the shell or the widget) sends back a "menu populate" message with the JSON for the final menu.
+Ultimately someone (the shell and/or the widget) sends a "menu contents" message with the JSON for the final menu.
+All the "menu contents" messages are merged together.

 Then the menu creates entities for the top level, and starts interpreting gaze data.

-When a touch is received, if it hits a menu entity,
+When a touch is received, if it hits a menu entity, the corresponding command is posted and the menu closes.

+# TEST

++ Radial menu?
+Or a tree?
++ Rounded menu rectangles
++ Blue active highlight

+# Hm. something like PackageControl?

 # Plugin entity registration